oscarkfpang/takoyaki_cnn/README.md

 + redesigning / fine-tuning the model architecture / hyper-parameters
 + evaluate the new design again for acceptance

-The notebooks are written with markdown cells and comments in the code for self-explanatory purpose.
+The notebooks are written with markdown cells and comments in the code and is self-explanatory.

 ## Pre-requisite
 The code was implemented in Ubuntu 18.04 environment.
 Please have the following installed in order to run the code: